Located on Lake Simcoe, Sibbald Point Provincial Park is a great spot for day-use. The park has a sandy beach and shallow water perfect for kids.

 - What else should I know?

 Yes.
-This year, you need to book your permit in advance to guarantee entry.
+You need to book your permit in advance to guarantee entry.

 Our park is getting more and more popular, but we only have room for a limited number of visitors each day.